linkret/Puerto-Rico-Bot/README.md

 The project is currently easy to build by just executing something like:

-> g++ *.cpp -o main.exe -std=c++17
+> g++ src/* -o main.exe -std=c++17 -I include

-This will change as soon as more .cpp files or dependencies are added.
-I'll make a CMake file when it becomes needed.
-My g++ build command is also included in `.vscode/tasks.json`.
+I'll make a CMake file when I start needing it.
+My build command is also included in `.vscode/tasks.json`.

 ## Running the project